ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 ### Blocking RTC

 The `block-rtc` provides a way to utilize the `<amp-geo>` component to detect user's geo location to decide if a RTC callout should be prevented.
-The value of `block-rtc` should be a comma dilimated string of geo group codes which are defined in `<amp-geo>` (details [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md)).
+The value of `block-rtc` should be a comma delimited string of geo group codes which are defined in `<amp-geo>` (details [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md)).
 If no `<amp-geo>` element is found or no valid value for this attribute, then the RTC callout will occur as normal.

 ```html
 <amp-ad